Cutoff for geodesic paths on hyperbolic manifolds: Study of the geodesic flow

 \subsubsection{Spectral bound on total variation distance}

-In this section, we give a spectral bound on the total variation distance using Lemma \ref{prop:SpAt} and equation $\eqref{Dec}$.
-This, combined with Proposition $\ref{prop:LB}$, is essentially sufficient to conclude to Theorem $\ref{th:D1}-\ref{th:S2}$.
+In this section, we give a spectral bound on the total variation distance using Proposition \ref{prop:SpAt} and Equation $\eqref{Dec}$.
+This, combined with Proposition $\ref{prop:LB}$, is essentially sufficient to conclude the proofs of Theorems $\ref{th:D1}-\ref{th:S2}$.
 Then, although the outline of the proof is the same for each of our three frameworks, there are some subtleties when going from one to the other.
-We will therefore separate the three proofs in three subsections, starting with the case of Theorem \ref{th:S1}, which is the most direct.
+We will therefore separate the three proofs into three subsections, starting with the case of Theorem \ref{th:S1}, which is the most direct.
 We will then deal with Theorem \ref{th:D1}, for which we need a little refinement, and conclude with the proof of Theorem \ref{th:S2}, which is the more computational situation.